mfauzirh/mfauzirh/README.md

 - 👋 Hi, I’m @mfauzirh
-- 👀 I’m interested in Android Developer And Robotics
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning on :
+    * front-end web development
+    * data-science
+    * android development
-- 💞️ I’m looking to collaborate on Android Development
+- 💞️ I’m looking to collaborate on project that i'm interested
 - 📫 How to reach me ...

 <!---